ifurusato/krzos-ansible/README.rst

     ansible-playbook -i inventory.yml enable-rsyslog.yml
     ansible-playbook -i inventory.yml install-krzos.yml

+If you want to set up a Raspberry Pi but not clone the krzos github repository, you can either comment out or delete that last line.
+Or modify that playbook to clone a different repo.

 To do a dry run without making any changes:

 .. code-block:: bash